Digital Signage in K-12 Classrooms | Chapter 2

 Geeter Middle School in Memphis, Tennessee, wanted to encourage student engagement and improve academic performance.
 They chose to implement digital signage in their sixth grade math class.

 Geeter has historically underperformed academically, according to Cleon L. Franklin of the Office of Instructional Technology for Memphis City Schools.
-“Students don’t ask questions in class because they are worried about how they will be perceived by their friends…because it isn’t considered ‘cool’ to learn.”
+“Students don’t ask questions in class because they are worried about how they will be perceived by their friends.
+It’s not considered ‘cool’ to learn.”
 K-12 digital signage eliminated that stigma, making learning fun and cool again.

 Board of Education clerk Joseph Martinez noticed that students were most engaged when interacting directly with technology.

-“Rialto was about 20-25 years behind the times technology wise,” Martinez said.
-“My idea was to get and use video throughout our campuses.”
+Further, Martinez said, “My idea was to get and use video throughout our campuses.”

 Martinez wanted to use videoconferencing and digital signage to transform K-12 education.
 The idea was to give Rialto students the tools needed to take virtual field trips, connect with other students, and learn about a diverse range of cultures.

-Digital signage displays and media players were added to 72 classrooms.
+In Rialto, we outfitted 72 classrooms with digital signage displays and media players.
 To date, students have interacted virtually with students in San Diego and visited NASA and the Great Barrier Reef.

 According to the Center for Digital Education, nearly two-thirds of K-12 district leaders feel creating an integrated digital learning environment is a top priority.
-Pew Research Center found that AP teachers actually enjoy incorporating technology into their classrooms, provided it enhances the learning experience.
+In fact, the Pew Research Center found that AP teachers actually enjoy incorporating technology into their classrooms, provided it enhances the learning experience.

 Digital signage in K-12 classrooms meets both of these criteria, and the technology is scalable.
-Networks can be customized with the budgets of small- and mid-sized institutions in mind, and there are a number of federal and local government programs, funds and grants available.
+Today, there are a number of federal and local government programs, funds and grants available.

 “Technology and innovation are at the core of the ever-changing world of education.
 Academic success is our top priority, and incorporating technology into academics better prepares our students for the world outside school walls.”